 - Share the link to your Author Profile every so often on Facebook and Twitter.

-- Add a link from your LinkedIn profile leading to your BookBub Author Profile.
+- Add a link to your LinkedIn profile leading to your BookBub Author Profile.

-- Ask viewers of your YouTube videos to follow you on BookBub.
+- Ask viewers of your YouTube and Facebook Live videos to follow you on BookBub.

 - Include a link to your Author Profile in the bio of any guest content you contribute to blogs and online publications.